-- The Vampire Chronicles: Jesse isn't sure whether her eccentric Aunt Maharet is a relative or a family friend at first.
+- The Vampire Chronicles: Jesse isn't sure at first whether her eccentric Aunt Maharet is a relative or a family friend.
 After she learns about the Masquerade, it comes out that Maharet is a vampire and her great-grandmother by 6000 years worth of "great"s.

 - Wings of Fire: When Darkstalker meets Sunny, he remarks on how she's his (many times great) niece, so he's happy to meet her.